Home > Guides > Best bass guitar pedals: Low- end sound, high-end quality

 Best bass chorus pedals

-Modulation effects probably aren’t the first that come to mind when you think of bass guitar, but chorus is a great way to give width and dimension to a bass tone.
+Modulation effects probably aren’t the first that come to mind when you think of bass guitar, but chorus pedals are a great way to give width and dimension to a bass tone.

 Adding some subtle chorusing to bass guitar has been a common studio trick for decades to make it fill out in a mix.